countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

   * https://www.oxagile.com/
   * https://www.netsolutions.com/clutch/ - outsourcing
   * https://liftinteractive.com/ - highest billable rates in this list

-### Competition

-Several other categories compete with us, including hiring in-house, freelancers, placement firms and agencies.
-Of these, we most directly compete with agencies who do end-to-end web based software development work.

 ### How are We Different?

   * Well vetted technicians, tested by very seasoned industry experts.